Many courses at the University of Portsmouth let you do a year’s work placement, short-term placements, or a self-employed placement.

 - Putting together your CV, cover letters, application forms, and portfolio

-- Holding mock interviews and assessment centers, and application reviews and interview preparation
+- Holding mock interviews and assessment centers, application reviews and interview preparation

 - Helping you meet potential employers at employability events